howonlee/diogenes8/readme.md

 It remains an old contention of mine that many of the two-factor things that happen a lot in psychology are sort of doing a PCA on a fractal space and popping out the first two factors and calling it a day.
 But given that, you need to actually respect the illusion of a two-factor thing going on and don't put anyone in that you contact out of your own volition all the time.
 Weak links, basically.

-Default schedule is to contact everyone 2x a year, reminding on an unpredictable but nonrandom (hash-based) schedule of days.